 If you decide you've puffed enough you can be free a lot easier than you might think.

-The smoking habit is stored in the subconscious mind along with all our other habits: Good and bad, our memories and everything within us that is automatic.
+The smoking habit is stored in your subconscious mind along with all your other habits plus good and bad memories and everything within us that is automatic.
 The subconscious is a storage facility full of programmes that keep us safe and enable us to carry out whatever we desire with the skills necessary.

 It has no concept of right or wrong.
-It acts on the programs that are put in.
+It acts on the programmes that are put in.

 Do you drive?
 Can you remember when you first started to learn?
 You had to remember many different things all at once and practice until you could do it automatically.
 Think of how you reverse park.
 I expect you can just do it without having to think about how.
 It is programmed in and is now automatic.